-- Before you start the next section make sure you say something like: - "Today we're going to look at some difficult issues that many young people in Aotearoa experience.
+- Before you start discussing the material in the next sections, make sure you say something like: - "Today we're going to look at some difficult issues that many young people in Aotearoa experience.
 We're going to talk about online bullying and what the law says.
-This problem affects one in three young people so we're going to talk about those initiating bullying behaviour and those targeted by bullying behaviour, and what you can do to keep yourself and others safe. - It is very important that everyone feels safe during this session, so taking time out is okay.
+This problem affects one in three young people so we're going to talk about those initiating bullying behaviour and those targeted by bullying behaviour, and what you can do to keep yourself and others safe.
+We'll also talk about staying safe online and online privacy. - It is very important that everyone feels safe during this session, so taking time out is okay.
 If something comes up for you during the session, speak to your teacher, school counsellor, someone you trust, your local Community Law Centre or YouthLaw."

+SECTION 1

-SECTION 1 Online bullying, harassment and online abuse
+Online bullying, harassment and online abuse

-- Give the class some time to talk about the questions on the back of their card. - Ask each group to read their scenario and facilitate a group discussion using the questions on the back of the scenario cards: - Could someone use this to hurt me or could it hurt someone else? - Would I be upset if this was shared with others? - What's the worst that could happen if I shared this? - Reward good contributions to the discussion with chocolate!
+- Before you start discussing this material, make sure you let participants know that this section contains information about online bullying, harassment and online abuse.
+Remind them that they can take time out or speak to someone they trust. - Divide the class into four groups and give each group a 'Risky business' scenario card. - Give the class some time to talk about the questions on the back of their card. - Ask each group to read their scenario and facilitate a group discussion using the questions on the back of the scenario cards: - Could someone use this to hurt me or could it hurt someone else? - Would I be upset if this was shared with others? - What's the worst that could happen if I shared this? - Reward good contributions to the discussion with chocolate!